Cordell Hull State Office Building

 The Cordell Hull State Office Building is a historic building in Nashville, Tennessee.

 Location

-The building is located on the grounds of the Tennessee State Capitol, at 425 5th Avenue North in Nashville, Tennessee.
+The building is located on the grounds of the Tennessee State Capitol, at 425 Rep. John Lewis Way North in Nashville, Tennessee.

 History

 The building was constructed from 1952 to 1954.
-It is 36.58 metre high and 348,606 square feet, with ten storeys.
+It is 120 feet in height, an area of 348,606 square feet, with ten stories.
 It was designed in the Art Deco architectural style.
 It was named in honor of Cordell Hull (1871–1955), a Tennessean who served as the 47th United States Secretary of State from 1933 to 1944, under President Franklin D. Roosevelt.